 Jury still out in latest glyphosate case

-the jury finds glyphosate did cause Hardeman’s cancer, then the case would move to a second phase to determine damages.
+If the jury finds glyphosate did cause Hardeman’s cancer, then the case would move to a second phase to determine damages.

 California Judge Vince Chhabria is scheduled to hear another trial against the makers of glyphosate starting next Monday, and six more trials are scheduled for St. Louis with the first one beginning next month.

 A California jury awarded Dewayne Johnson 289 million dollars in punitive damages earlier this year, but the court reduced that amount.